※ User guide

 Part1:

 Top: The surface accessbility of amino acids and the protein disordered region were predicted by NetSurfP ver.
 1.1 (PMID: 19646261) and IUPred (PMID: 15955779), respectively.
-The cutoff of disordered region prediction = 50%, if score of prediction > cutoff, the residue is considered in disordered region.
-The cutoff of surface accessbility prediction = 25%, if score of prediction > cutoff, the residue is considered as surface exposed residue.

 Bottom: The position(s) of the predicted acetylation site(s) were visualized in the protein sequence together with the secondary structure predicted by NetSurfP ver.
 1.1 (PMID: 19646261).